pymupdf/PyMuPDF-Optional-Material/docs/page.rst

       :arg int reuse_xref: if a source page should be shown multiple times, specify the returned xref number of its first inclusion.
 This prevents duplicate source page copies, and thus improves performance and saves memory.
 Note that source document and page must still be provided!

-      :arg clip: choose which part of the source page to show.
+      :arg rect-like clip: choose which part of the source page to show.
 Default is its ``/CropBox``.
-      :type clip: :ref:`Rect`

       :returns: xref number of the stored page image if successful.
 Use this as the value of argument ``reuse_xref`` to show the same source page again.